openalea/lpy/doc/user/turtle.rst

 *Setting the HLU axis*
 ----------------------

-The H and U axis can be set directly using @R. The arguments needed are 6 floats which represents the coordinates of the two axis or two vectors.
+The H and U axis can be set directly using **@R**.
+The arguments needed are 6 floats (which represent the coordinates of the two axis) or two vectors.

 .. code-block:: python